ziudeso/naba-comfyui-nvidia-docker/README.md

 build:          builds all
 ```

-It is possible to build a specifif target, for example `make ubuntu22_cuda12.3.2` or build all the available containers.
+It is possible to build a specific target, such as `make ubuntu22_cuda12.3.2`, or all the available containers.

 Running a given target will create a `comfyui-nvidia-docker` `docker buildx`.
-As long as none are already present, this will initiate a build with no caching.
+As long as none are present, this will initiate a build without caching.

 The process will create the `Dockerfile` used within the `Dockerfile` folder.
-For example. when using `make ubuntu22_cuda12.3.2` a `Dockerfile/Dockerfile-ubuntu22_cuda12.3.2` file is created that will contain the steps used to build the local `comfyui-nvidia-docker:ubuntu22_cuda12.3.2` Docker image.
+For example, when using `make ubuntu22_cuda12.3.2` a `Dockerfile/Dockerfile-ubuntu22_cuda12.3.2` file is created that will contain the steps used to build the local `comfyui-nvidia-docker:ubuntu22_cuda12.3.2` Docker image.

 ### 3.1.2.
 Using a Dockerfile

 It is also possible to use one of the generated `Dockerfile` to build a specific image.
 After selecting the image to build from the `OS+CUDA` name within the `Dockerfile` folder, proceed with a `docker build` command in the directory where this `README.md` is located.
-For example to build the `ubuntu24_cuda12.5.1` container, run:
+To build the `ubuntu24_cuda12.5.1` container, run:

 ```bash
 docker build --tag comfyui-nvidia-docker:ubuntu24_cuda12.5.1 -f Dockerfile/Dockerfile-ubuntu24_cuda12.5.1 .
 ```

-Upon a succesful build completion, we will have a newly created local  `comfyui-nvidia-docker:ubuntu24_cuda12.5.1` Docker image.
+Upon completion of the build, we will have a newly created local  `comfyui-nvidia-docker:ubuntu24_cuda12.5.1` Docker image.

 ## 3.2.
 Availability on DockerHub

 Builds are available on DockerHub at [mmartial/comfyui-nvidia-docker](https://hub.docker.com/r/mmartial/comfyui-nvidia-docker), built from this repository's `Dockerfile`(s).

 The table at the top of this document shows the list of available versions on DockerHub.
 Make sure your NVIDIA container runtime supports the proposed CUDA version.
-This is particularily important if you use the `latest` tag, as it is expected to refer to the most recent OS+CUDA release.
+This is particularly important if you use the `latest` tag, as it is expected to refer to the most recent OS+CUDA release.

 ## 3.3.
 Unraid availability